My review of the previous episode: Apollo.

 Isla Fairford knows a lot about gossip.
 In the course of their investigations, Morse and Thursday interview local vet Charles Shepherd.
 This is how Morse meets Shepherd's very attractive daughter Isla, and her son Henry.
 She pretends her son's father is dead to avoid it.
 "No awkward questions.
 No shame."

 "I'm not in the habit of doing this," says Morse, England's lyingest liar, "but would you like to go for a drink?"
 Dating Endeavour adds at least 5 points to anyone's Likely Suspect score.
 Morse, however, thinks that this could be his chance to have a normal life and family.
-Strange snorts, like he's seen every episode of Inspector Morse and knows that's not happening.
+Strange snorts.
+He knows Morse too well to believe that's likely.

 Meanwhile, the regular cast is also facing family drama.
 Fred's last ditch attempt to woo back Win fails.
 On top of that, he tracks her down at a dancing class, dancing with someone else!
 (Remember last season, when the Thursdays competed in a dance competition together?)
 It's all too much for the good copper, and he is finally talked into taking a bribe by D.I.
 Box.
 Could he possibly be serious about this?
 It took a lot of convincing for him to be faking it.